 Occasionally you will get a student who may miss classes due to a documented disability, such as a psychological disorder or a chronic health condition.
-In cases such as these, students must work with Disabled Student Development (DSD) to document their condition, and the student will provide you with a letter from DSD asking for a reasonable accommodation and flexibility in your attendance policy.
-There are no set rules for that flexibility; it is something you can work out with the student and DSD.
+In cases such as these, students must work with Disability Services (DS) to document their condition, and the student will provide you with a letter from DS asking for a reasonable accommodation and flexibility in your attendance policy.
+There are no set rules for that flexibility; it is something you can work out with the student and DS.

 Field Trips and Athletics

 As you can see from the university policy below, students should not be penalized for missing class when they are participating in officially sponsored field trips, or when they are representing the university through athletics or other activities (e.g., debate, artistic performances, etc.).
 In most cases, students should present you with an official form early in the semester that provides details of the event and absence dates.